JanssenProject/jans/docs/contribute/development.md

 create and configure the code base on the developer workspace to run integration tests.

 Get Janssen server code from [Janssen GitHub repository](https://github.com/JanssenProject/jans).
+Note the path to this location, we will refer to it as `source-base`.

 Janssen Server is composed of multiple modules.
+For example `source-base/jans-auth-server`, `source-base/jans-link` etc.

 Each module has its own set of tests.
 Below are the instructions for configuring each module for tests.